-EYE/FACE PROTECTION: Use approved safety goggles or safety glasses.
-If necessary, refer to appropriate regulations.
+Eye/Face Protection: Use approved safety goggles or safety glasses.
+If necessary, refer to appropriate regulations and standards.

-SKIN PROTECTION: Wear chemical impervious gloves (e.g., Nitrile or Neoprene).
+Skin Protection: Wear chemical impervious gloves (e.g., Nitrile or Neoprene).
 Use triple gloves for spill response.
-If necessary, refer to appropriate regulations.
+If necessary, refer to appropriate regulations and standards.

-BODY PROTECTION: Use body protection appropriate for task (e.g., lab coat, coveralls, Tyvek suit).
+Body Protection: Use body protection appropriate for task (e.g., lab coat, coveralls, Tyvek suit).
 If necessary, refer to the OSHA Technical Manual (Section VII: Personal Protective Equipment) or appropriate Standards of Canada.
-If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employee's feet may be exposed to electrical hazards, use foot protection, as described in appropriate regulations.
+If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employee's feet may be exposed to electrical hazards, use foot protection, as described in appropriate regulations and standards.